For several decades now, Kampala’s biggest problem was the anonymity of its plots, homes, buildings and streets.

 The lack of an efficient and organised naming system, brought in a culture where directions are offered by using natural landmarks such as building names, stones, hills, churches, mosques, or now, boda boda stages.
 This made Uganda’s capital one of the worst navigable cities in the world.
 Until two years ago when Kampala Capital City Authority (KCCA) embarked on numbering the city’s Properties, naming streets and installing road signage.

-Besides, with the explosive growth in the city’s population as well as the corresponding stress in the City’s infrastructure, the need to manage the City’s assets such as Roads, Drains, Flyovers, Vehicle Parking bays, Drains & Channels including the rapid development of both public and private Property developments need to be managed in a coherent, synchronized and organized manner.
-KCCA’s need to be on top of every single development and align it with the City’s management principles is a core necessity.
+Besides, with the explosive growth in the city’s population as well as the corresponding stress in the City’s infrastructure, the need to manage the City’s assets such as Roads, Drains, Flyovers, Vehicle Parking bays, Drains & Channels require to be managed in a coherent, synchronized and organized manner.
+As should the rapid development of both public and private Property developments in the city.
+KCCA’s need to be ontop of every single development and align it with the City’s management principles, is a core necessity.

 When this project, being undertaken by Technology Associates (TA) is complete in a few month, Kampala will take a giant step towards becoming a fully-fledged smart city, and will receive benefits of an organised ultra-modern metropolis.